 4. Use a specialty cleanser for hard stains

-Choose a cleanser specifically designed for stainless steel, such as Buffalo's cleansing powder.
+Choose a cleanser specifically designed for stainless steel.
 Make a paste with the cleanser and some water, and rub it on the surface of the pan.
 Start in the center of the pan and work your way out in a circular motion, following the natural rings of the stainless steel.

 6. Never use harsh chemicals

 Ammonia, bleach and other harsh chemicals may damage or discolour your stainless steel pan.

 With proper care and cleaning techniques, your stainless steel cookware can provide years of quality service in your kitchen.

 In short, vinegar is an acid.
 Acid types and strengths vary.
 The acid in the vinegar will remove stains and bacteria.
 However, prolonged contact with stainless steel will cause corrosion, depending on the strength.